dalyIsaac/Whim/docs/docs/architecture.md

 - `INotificationManager`, to receive events from user interactions with Windows events
 - WinUI elements like windows, to receive user interactions with visual elements

 Each of these entrypoints are wrapped with <xref:Whim.IContext.HandleUncaughtException>.
-The behavior of this wrapper method can be customized using <xref:Whim.IContxt.UncaughtExceptionhandling>.
+The behavior of this wrapper method can be customized using <xref:Whim.IContext.UncaughtExceptionHandling>.

 ## Single Threaded Apartments